foundry-rs/book/src/forge/invariant-testing.md

 <tr>

-<td>Naive implementation assertions</td>
+<td>Deoptimizing (Naive implementation assertions)</td>
-<td>Query a protocol smart contract function and compare it against a naive and typically highly gas-inefficient implementation of the same desired logic.</td>
+<td>Query a protocol smart contract and compare it against a naive and typically highly gas-inefficient implementation of the same desired logic.</td>
 <td>

 ```solidity